archangelproject/DreamsKit/README.md

 # Py_DreamsKit

-Python version of the DreamsKit
+## Python version of the DreamsKit

+### MetaDreams
-Program that reads the metadata from a file or a folder and stores it in an XML file.
+Program that reads the metadata from the images generated with the toolkit InvokeAI for Stable Diffusion.
+It prints in the screen for a single image, or stores the metadata in an XML file if it is selected a folder.

 > Written with [StackEdit](https://stackedit.io/).